NiklasRosenstein/python-builddsl/readme.md

-For some purposes and applications, dynamic name resolution may be desirable, for example when writing `self` in front of every name to access a property of the closure target object.
+For some purposes and applications, dynamic name resolution may be desirable, for example when writing `self` in front of every name to access a property of the closure target object is too cumbersome.
 For this, the Craftr DSL transpiler can generate code that looks up, sets and deletes keys using subscript syntax on a particular variable name.

 Using the `craftr.dsl.runtime` package, you can configure the transpiler and runtime to use dynamic name resolution.
 Example usage: